Wacky-Mole/RareMagicPortal/MagicPortalFluid/Package/README.md

             Mod Release

+## Credits:
-Thank you to OdinPlus Team for some useful information.
+* Thank you to OdinPlus Team for some useful information.
+* Zeall for readme update